Hedgehog Highways

 To create a hedgehog highway, it is super simple.
 We need to link up multiple gardens to let the hedgehogs roam safely and easily between.

+If you have a solid wooden fence or gate, cut a 13cm x 13cm hole at ground level.
 This size is normally too small for pets, but big enough to allow a chunky adult hedgehog to get through!

+If you have a brick wall, remove a brick from the bottom of the wall.
 You can also dig a channel underneath the wall, fence, or gate, to link the 2 sides.

 If you are getting a new fence or gate fitted, ask them to raise the level a little to allow hedgehogs to walk underneath.